 How To Use

-As sake lees contain some alcohol content, if you cook off the alcohol, it’s ok to serve it to children, the elderly, and those who refrain from drinking alcohol.
+As sake lees contain some alcohol, if you cook it off, it’s okay to serve it to children, the elderly, and those who refrain from drinking alcohol.

-The Japanese use sake lees to make kasuzuke, a type of Japanese pickles, a creamy soup called kasujiru (粕汁), hot pot bases, marinades for meats, amazake, and desserts.
+The Japanese use it to make kasuzuke, a type of Japanese pickles, a creamy soup called kasujiru (粕汁), hot pot bases, marinades for meats, amazake, and desserts.